- reduce side effects

 - Patients who have progressive disease on panitumumab are not eligible to receive PBS-subsidised cetuximab.
 Patients who have developed intolerance to panitumumab of a severity necessitating permanent treatment withdrawal are eligible to receive PBS-subsidised cetuximab.

-- Regorafenib has been approved by the Therapeutic Goods Administration (TGA) for use in Australia, however, it is not currently listed on the PBS as a subsidised treatment.
+- Regorafenib has been approved by the Therapeutic Goods Administration (TGA) and is registered on the Australian Register of Therapeutic Goods (ARTG) for use in Australia, however, it is not currently listed on the PBS as a subsidised treatment.